 Location: Cafe Luxembourg, West 70th Street

 Harry and Sally try to set each other up with dates at this cafe.
-Cafe Lux was a very trendy restaurant when the movie hit theaters in 1989.
+Cafe Lux was a very trendy restaurant when the movie hit theaters in 1989 (and is still considered one of the best restaurants on the UWS).
 In the movie they even say “Restaurants are to people in the ’80s what theater was to people in the ‘60s,”… still true today, am I right?!

 West Side Story (1961)

 Location: West 68th between West End and Amsterdam Avenue.
-This location technically no longer exists, (Lincoln Towers now are built in place of the streets) as this area was condemned and the buildings were in the process of being demolished.
+This location technically no longer exists, (Lincoln Towers now occupies this area) as this area was condemned and the buildings were in the process of being demolished.
 These buildings demolition was delayed so that the filming could be completed.
-While most of the movie was actually filmed on an indoor stage, several scenes (including the opening scene) were filmed onsite between this 68th St. location and another on 110th St.
+While most of the movie was actually filmed on an indoor stage, several scenes (including the opening scene) were filmed onsite between this 68th St. location and another on East 110th Street.